carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 is so large because of all the debugging information and the fact that the libraries are statically linked into multiple tools).

-If you you are space-constrained, you can build only selected tools or only selected targets.
+If you are space-constrained, you can build only selected tools or only selected targets.
 The Release build requires considerably less space.

 The LLVM suite *may* compile on other platforms, but it is not guaranteed to do